We come in peace! © 1977 Colombia Pictures Industries, Inc. All Rights Reserved

 NEW Official PAUL Trailer (YouTube/Universal Pictures UK)

 Paul seems like your standard beer-swilling, wise-cracking lad with a way with the ladies, but he’s also an alien on the run.
-Fortunately (for us) teams up with Simon Pegg and Nick Frost, the brains behind the Three Flavours Cornetto trilogy, in this brilliant buddy film as they romp across the USA evading the authorities.
+Fortunately (for us), he teams up with Simon Pegg and Nick Frost, the brains behind the Three Flavours Cornetto trilogy, in this brilliant buddy film as they romp across the USA evading the authorities.
 Paul doesn’t really bring much to aid or assist humanity as a whole but he’d probably be a laugh down the pub, especially if he brings his mates.

 Superman (1978) Trailer (Youtube/TheTrailerGal)

 Yes, Superman is a super hero, but he’s also an alien sent to Earth by his parents shortly before the demise of his home planet Krypton.
 Upon learning how to control his super strength he’s able to thwart thieves, divert nuclear missiles, shore up the San Andreas Fault, reverse time and, let us not forget, save cats from trees.
 And to think he did it all hiding his identity behind a pair of thick-rimmed specs.

 Mars Attacks!
 (1996) Official Trailer #1 - Jack Nicholson, Pierce Brosnan Sci-Fi Comedy (YouTube/Movieclips Trailer Vault)

 So yeah, Martians swapping our heads onto a Chihuahua’s body, vaporising our world leaders and, horror of horror, attempting to kill Tom Jones, isn’t one to be welcomed, but it is unquestionably one of the funniest alien movies ever made.
 And for that reason we welcome our new alien overlords…